davdar/maam/writeup/paper.markdown

   for some `Σ`, allowing one to execute the analysis.
 - Galois connections between `CΣ` and `AΣ` are established piecewise from monad transformer components.
-- Monad transformer components are proven correct for all possible languages and choices for orthogonal analysis features.

 We instantiate our interpreter to the following monad stacks in decreasing order of precision: